Himmel og helvete

-Himmel og helvete (Heaven and Hell) is a Norwegian propaganda film from 1969 directed by Øyvind Vennerød with a screenplay by Vennerød and Victor Borg.
+Himmel og helvete (Heaven and Hell) is a 1969 Norwegian propaganda film about illegal drugs.
+It was directed by Øyvind Vennerød with a screenplay by Vennerød and Victor Borg.
 The film was poorly received by the critics, but it nonetheless became one of the highest-grossing theater films in Norway in 1969.
 Lillebjørn Nilsen and Sigrid Huun played the main characters Arne and Eva.

+The leading actor, Lillebjørn Nilsen, later apologized and publicly distanced himself from the movie.